September 4, 2023

 You control the site, the links, and the content.
 Your tenants negotiate with you over where and how any of that changes and end their lease when they either get what they wanted or no longer agree to your terms.

-You can then rent out the website to a different client.
+You can then rent out the website to a different local business owner.
 If you did everything right, you can rent it out at a higher cost to the next client because it was gaining value while it was being rented out to the first one.

 For example, let’s say that you get a website to rank in the first spot for “dentist in Chicago”.
-Now that you’ve got that spot, there are a lot of dentists who would pay to skip the work and just slide onto that site.
+Now that you’ve got that spot in local search results, there are a lot of dentists who would pay to skip the work and just slide onto that site.

 After all, who invests in a website that they don’t even get to own?